jundalisay/ppblist/content/en/services/match/_index.md

 ---
 linkTitle: Match
-title: "Find the right match.
-Or just avoid the bad ones"
+title: "Find the right match."
+wow: "Or just avoid the bad ones"
 description: "ISAIAH Match is our personality matching system for education, jobs, products, fake news, and relationships, as a part of a new morality-based socio-economic system"
 youtube: 5alMsLDgc00
 aliases: